tonyhikarui/arichain-autoreff/readme.md

 - Node.js v18.20.5 LTS or latest.
 - npm (Node Package Manager)
-- Use 2Captcha Services [2Captcha](https://2captcha.com/), free version you can using gemini apikey.
+- Use 2Captcha Services [2Captcha](https://2captcha.com/), [AntiCaptcha](https://anti-captcha.com/), free version you can using gemini apikey.
-- email and password gmail
+- email and password gmail (for password not your email password, use app password)
+- completely how to use it [here](https://youtu.be/_rAoQeKpEtM?si=SLicWKn-AurwE8oa).

 ## Installation